ghpages/tjvantoll.github.com/_posts/2012-02-27-Making-a-3D-Picture-Cube-with-CSS3.markdown

 The current biggest limitation of the PictureCube implementation is that it has a hardcoded 100px height and 100px width.
 Eventually I plan on moving these declarations from CSS to JS so that it can be adjusted on the fly.

-<a name="chrome"></a>
-### Google Chrome
-3D transform support is in Google Chrome but it is very buggy.
-For one, [Modernizr](http://modernizr.com) reports that Chrome does not support transforms due to a bug in its usage with [media queries](https://developer.mozilla.org/en/CSS/Media_queries). (see issues [https://github.com/Modernizr/Modernizr/issues/240](https://github.com/Modernizr/Modernizr/issues/240) & [https://github.com/Modernizr/Modernizr/issues/394](https://github.com/Modernizr/Modernizr/issues/394)).

-Additionally there a number of bugs with Chrome's implementation, see [http://code.google.com/p/chromium/issues/detail?id=113450](http://code.google.com/p/chromium/issues/detail?id=113450), [http://code.google.com/p/chromiumembedded/issues/detail?id=395](http://code.google.com/p/chromiumembedded/issues/detail?id=395), and [http://code.google.com/p/chromium/issues/detail?id=110462](http://code.google.com/p/chromium/issues/detail?id=110462)) for some examples.

-Because of this, PictureCube.js does not currently work in Google Chrome as of version 17.
-If you are interested in seeing the demo below, you'll need to use Firefox, Safari, or an iOS device.

 ### Putting it all Together

 PictureCube.js is available to be forked or used on Github - [https://github.com/tjvantoll/PictureCube](https://github.com/tjvantoll/PictureCube).
-I'm planning on adding the ability to alter the height and width of the cube and adding Chrome support in a future update.
+I'm planning on adding the ability to alter the height and width of the cube in a future update.
 Please give it a shot and let me know what you think.

 Here's a final cube for you to play with.
 Happy hacking.